-Plats and Parcels: Downtown Musical Chairs Game Keeps Going
+Plats and Parcels: The Downtown Musical Chairs Game

-Downtown Musical Chairs Game Keeps Going
+The Downtown Musical Chairs Game

-Plus: A recap of the week's real estate news.
+More moves from one building to another.
+Plus: the week's nine real estate stories.

 In September 2020, Urban Milwaukee wrote of the game of office space musical chairs that ensues when a new building is built Downtown.
 And the latest installment is rolling right along with no end in sight.